META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 {{1}} = Allan

-{{2}} = “We’re waiting for you so we can move forward.
+{{2}} = “We’re waiting for you to continue.

 All good?”